Sources on State Sales Tax and Reform of Internet Exemption

 Sales taxes on retail purchases are widely charged in 45 U.S. states,* but not all businesses are treated equally.
 Businesses that sell via “brick and mortar” storefronts are forced by state governments to collect the tax on behalf of the states, but remote retailers lacking in-state facilities (online and catalog merchants) escape such responsibility (due to federal restrictions on states), effectively discounting their prices.
 This penalizes storefront businesses with a 4-11 percent handicap, creating a huge deterrent to patronizing local businesses (both independent and chain) and prevents genuine market competition.

 - The Institute for Local Self Reliance is a great starting point for an overview of the sales tax debate

-- National Conference on State Legislatures’ e-commerce page estimates foregone tax revenues by state, as does the interactive map on this page from Governing magazine.
+- National Conference on State Legislatures’ e-commerce page estimates foregone tax revenues by state

 - University of Tennessee study (2009) estimates $11.4 billion in sales taxes owed by buyers on Internet sales in 2012 will go uncollected